 Along with our gynecomastia specialist colleagues on gynecomastia.org, where the question of tamoxifen and man boobs arises fairly often, we know just how vexing it can be for a teen or adult male to grow a pair of man boobs.
 And we understand that since they seem to grow spontaneously and randomly, it may appear that there should be a drug that can reduce them.
 Those of us who treat dozens or even hundreds of cases each year know it just isn’t so.
 Not yet, anyway.
 Read what three of us have to say about the topic here.

 If and when the day comes that unwanted breast tissue can be banished with a pill, we’ll rejoice right along with the rest of the gynecomastia community, and with women with overly large breasts as well.
-For now, we are glad to offer one-and-done surgery for man boobs in New York— the only way we know to get rid of gynecomastia for sure and forever.
+For now, we are glad to offer one-and-done surgery for man boobs— the only way we know to get rid of gynecomastia for sure and forever.
 Give us a call at 561-367-9101 to find out more.